erjui/erjui.github.io/_pages/about.md

 - Developing systems for vision tasks guided by human instructions using visual instruction tuning
 - Continuous self-improvement and acceleration of personal growth in expertise and research

+Outside of research, I enjoy learning new languages 📚 (currently studying Spanish and Chinese), swimming 🏊 (I try to swim at least twice a week).

 # 🔥 News
 - *2025.07*: &nbsp;🎉 Renewed personal website with latest information